 They argue that the electoral college allows a minority of voters to choose the president.
 They call it "undemocratic" and say it's unfair.

 But constitutional scholar Prof. Rob Natelson has spent his entire career investigating our founding document and the men who wrote it.
-As he explained in a recent editorial on Complete Colorado, the electoral college isn't broken -- the real problem is Washington.
+As he explained in an editorial on Complete Colorado, the electoral college isn't broken -- the real problem is Washington.

 Critics complain that about eight percent of the time the Electoral College produces a president who did not win a plurality of the national popular vote.
 But this is perceived to be a problem principally because of a dysfunction caused, or supported, by the critics themselves.